What is a Postpartum Doula?

 Further Education

 After gaining a comprehensive qualification, many doulas will continue their education because they are usually the type of people who value life long learning.
 This can range from learning about oils, to herbs, or yoga and mediation, to massage, or specific fields like Ayurveda or Breastfeeding – the list is endless!
-I have 3 specific interests that I am persuing alongside my Doula training; Ayurveda,Matrescence and Self Development.
+For me, it was Ayurveda and Massage, and specifially Indian Head Massage.
+I am a seeker at heart, so Self Development in regard to myself and my role as a mother, will always be something I continue to learn about as I grow as a practioner, a mother and a women of the world!

 Importance of Postpartum Support